 3. Get moving

 A recent study examined data on more than 90,000 adults without prior heart disease.
-During the study, the participants wore a fitness tracker to measure their activity over a seven day period between 2013 and 2015.
-After a five year follow up, 3,617 participants had been diagnosed with some form of heart disease.
-They found that participants with lower levels of activity saw more signs of heart disease, whereas those in the top 25 percent of activity had an average reduction in risk of heart disease between 48 and 57 percent.
+During the study, the participants wore a fitness tracker to measure their activity over a seven-day period between 2013 and 2015.
+After a five-year follow-up, 3,617 participants had been diagnosed with some form of heart disease.
+They found that participants with lower levels of activity saw more signs of heart disease.
+In contrast, those in the top 25 percent of activity had an average reduction in risk of heart disease between 48 and 57 percent.

 4. Prioritize quality sleep